Discrete defect plasticity and implications for dissipation: Introduction

-We begin with a brief presentation of the Clausius-Duhem inequality and illustrate its implications for constitutive relations in conventional continuum mechanics.
+We begin with a brief presentation of the Clausius-Duhem inequality and illustrate the implications of requiring satisfaction of the Coleman-Noll postulate \citep{CN64} for constitutive relations in conventional continuum mechanics.
 A continuum mechanics framework is then outlined for solving problems with plastic deformation arising from the evolution of discrete defects.
 The continuum mechanics framework is restricted to small deformations (i.e. geometry changes neglected) and attention is focused on defects, such as dislocations and shear transformation zones (STZs), that can be described in terms of their linear elastic fields; $1/r$ singular strain/stress fields for dislocations and \cite{Eshelby57,Eshelby59} inclusion fields for STZs.
 For such defects, dissipation only occurs on surfaces with displacement/displacement rate jumps.

 Explicit expressions for the dissipation rate for discrete dislocation plasticity and for discrete STZ plasticity are given.
 Particular attention is directed to restrictions imposed on discrete defect kinetic relations by requiring the dissipation rate to be non-negative.
 In addition, results are presented of discrete dislocation plasticity analyses that illustrate the implications of the evolution of defect dissipation for friction, fatigue crack growth and the development of the Bauschinger effect and thermal softening in plane strain tension.
-These results illustrate what can be revealed by discrete defect modeling.
+These results illustrate what can be predicted by discrete dislocation modeling, with the dissipation rate being non-negative for all time, for the evolution of dissipation, for its size dependence and for the resulting effect on material response.

-For STZ plasticity, the requirement of a non-negative dissipation rate restricts the transformation strain magnitude to be smaller than indicated by atomistic analyses and experiment, e.g. \cite{Argon,Dasgupta,Albert,Hufn16}.
+For STZ plasticity, the requirement of a non-negative dissipation rate for all time restricts the transformation strain magnitude to be smaller than indicated by atomistic analyses and experiment, e.g. \cite{Argon,Dasgupta,Albert,Hufn16}.
 Possible reasons for this discrepancy include: (i) nonlinear elastic/non-elastic material behavior; (ii) identifying the \cite{Eshelby57,Eshelby59} inclusion transformation stress with the yield strength and not accounting for possible local stress concentrations; (iii) neglecting the role of entropy, particularly configurational entropy; and (iv) this could be a circumstance where the Clausius-Duhem inequality can be violated for a small number of discrete entities and a short time.

 Discrete STZ plasticity predictions are presented for the stress-strain response and for the spatial stress, strain and dissipation distributions in plane strain tension with the formulation satisfying the requirement of a non-negative dissipation rate for all STZs for all time.